2008 Noida double murder case: The doors and the keys

 The key to the terrace door was never found.
 According to the Talwars, this key was present in Hemraj's bunch of keys, which went missing after the murders.

 The door to Aarushi's room (and the main door of the house) would lock automatically when shut.
 Aarushi's door could either be opened from inside, or from outside with a key.
 Usually, her room would be locked at the night, and its keys would be at Nupur's bedside.
 There was no sign of forced entry in Aarushi's room.
 On the morning of 16 May, the key was found in its shoe-shaped key ring, on top of a framed wall sculpture near the house entrance, in the living room.
 Nupur later told police that she was not sure whether she closed Aarushi's door the last time she entered the room at 11:00 pm, and if she did, she might have let the keys hanging in the key slot.
 She claims to have stated this in several lie detector, brain mapping and narco-analysis tests that she cleared.
 In 2013, the SP Mahesh Kumar Mishra told the court that, on 16 May 2008, Rajesh Talwar claimed that he had locked Aarushi's room from outside at 11:30 pm on the previous night.
 Rajesh also told him that he had forgotten to lock his own bedroom door from inside, and someone could have stolen the key to Aarushi's room from his room.

 Phone records

-Both Aarushi and Hemraj had mobile phones, and both the phones disappeared after the murder.
+Both Aarushi and Hemraj had mobile phones, but both the phones had disappeared after the murder.